What happens in Ukraine will have impact on Indo-Pacific: EU chief | Law-Order

 - India

-Europe will make sure that Russia's ''unprovoked and unjustified'' aggression against Ukraine will be a ''strategic failure'' and the global response to it will decide the future of the international system and the economy, European Commission President Ursula von der Leyen said on Monday.
+Europe will make sure that Russia's ''unprovoked and unjustified'' aggression against Ukraine will be a ''strategic failure'', though the Indo-Pacific region has started feeling the impact of the crisis, European Commission President Ursula von der Leyen said on Monday.

+In her address at the Raisina Dialogue in the presence of Prime Minister Narendra Modi, the visiting leader questioned the ''seemingly unrestrained pact'' between Russia and China and said the invasion of Ukraine followed soon after the two countries announced a ''no-limits'' friendship in February with ''no forbidden areas of cooperation''.

+In his talks with von der Leyen earlier, Modi stressed the importance of giving peace a chance in Ukraine and the need to return to dialogue and diplomacy as the only way to achieve peace, according to the Ministry of External Affairs (MEA).

 ''What happens in Ukraine will have an impact on the Indo-Pacific region.
 It already has.
 Countries battered by two years of the COVID-19 pandemic must deal now with rising prices for grain, energy and fertilisers as a direct result of (Vladimir) Putin's war of choice,'' she said.

-The European Commission president said the European Union's (EU) offer to India in a broad range of areas, including clean energy and digitalisation, will be transparent and driven by values, asserting that energising the partnership with New Delhi is a ''priority'' for the bloc in this decade.
+The European Commission president said the EU's offer to India in a broad range of areas, including clean energy and digitalisation, will be transparent and driven by values, asserting that energising the partnership with New Delhi is a ''priority'' for the bloc in this decade.

 ''With Europe, what you see is what you get,'' she said while referring to Europe's new common agenda for the 21st century.